flofaqep/README/README.md

 # README - RTFM

 # ABOUT
-- The purpose of this organization is creating an online open-vote system for the 2018 Hungarian vote based election
+- The purpose of this organization is creating an online open-vote system for the 2018 Hungarian election
+- If you see this repo you should be familiary with the basic idea and further details will be known down the line anyway
-- This organization should only have GitHub users not connected to or known by any other organization or user.
+- This organization should only have GitHub users not connected to or known by any other organization or user
-- This means fresh GitHub accounts should be created as explained below to join.
+- This means fresh GitHub accounts should be created as explained below to join
 - READ the Entire README before trying to Join!
 - Let me know if this idea of isolation-based security is bad :)
 Thank You!